 What is Streaming Data and Why does it matter?

 Streaming data is the continuous flow of real-time information, which is frequently represented as a running log of changes or events in a data set.

 Data streaming use cases can include any situation that necessitates a real-time response to events, such as financial transactions, Internet of Things (IoT) data, or hospital patient monitoring.

 Using the event-driven architecture model, software that interacts with streaming data allows data to be processed as soon as it arrives.

 Event consumers in an event streaming model can read from any part of the stream and join the stream at any time.
 A simple data streaming event consists of a key, a value, and a timestamp.
 A data streaming platform receives events and processes or transforms them.
 In addition, event stream processing can be used to detect patterns in data streams.

-Understanding the Importance of Kafka as a Service
+Why Kafka as a Service is Important?

 Despite its many powerful features and benefits, Kafka is difficult to deploy at scale.
 In production, on-premises Kafka clusters are difficult to set up, expand, and maintain.
 For example, you must supply workstations and configure Kafka while setting up an on-premises architecture to run Kafka.
 You must also plan the cluster of distributed servers to assure availability, maintain data storage and security, set up monitoring, and scale data wisely to handle load variations.
 Then you have to keep that infrastructure running by replacing systems when they fail and patching and upgrading it regularly.